Nophers/Aeo/README.md

 - npm i discord.js

-Go into Index and change owners, so you can enjoy all commands ;) For errors DM me on Discord
-Fill out the tokens in config.json!
+Go into Index and change owners ID, so you can enjoy all commands ;) Fill out the tokens in config.json!